abhpd/hacktoberfest2021/README.md

 ```markdown
 cd HacktoberFest2020
 ```
-* Pick a project or make a new one
+* Add/Create your project to the specific folder as described in what you can contribute section.
 * Make a new branch
 ```markdown
 git checkout -b branch-name